mobxjs/mobx-react-lite/.github/ISSUE_TEMPLATE/documentation.md

 Basic API documentation lives in the `README.md` file.
 Please, send in PR directly with a change instead of describing what you want to change.

-More up to date information can be found at https://mobx-react.js.org/ site so feel free to contribute there.
+More up to date information can be found at https://mobx.js.org/react-integration.html site so feel free to contribute there.

-Ask here only if your change is bigger and there is a chance for rejecting it.